fr3fou/gone/README.md

 # gone

-A neural network perceptron in Go
+A simple neural network perceptron in Go

+## TODO:

+- [] Visualise using SDL or Raylib